janjovellanos/vituity/README.md

 The project directory is organized as follows:

+-   `assets`: Contains orginal files to copy.
--   `utils`: Contains helper functions.
+-   `util`: Contains parser function.
 -   `runthis.py`: The main Python script for the project.
 -   `mynotes.txt`: The project plan.
 -   `README.md`: This documentation.